-Caring for a pregnant dog can be an exciting time but also a little nerve-racking.
+Caring for a pregnant dog can be an exciting time but also a little nerve-racking at first.
 What do you need to do as a pet parent to help your canine companion through her pregnancy?

 Diet and Nutrition:

-First and foremost, a balanced and nutritious diet is of the utmost importance in keeping your pregnant dog in good health, it will prepare her for the next 9 weeks of pregnancy and a further 6 weeks where she will be under enormous pressure while feeding her litter of puppies.
+First and foremost, a complete, balanced and nutritious diet is of the utmost importance in keeping your pregnant dog in good health, as it will prepare her for the next 9 weeks or so of pregnancy and a further 4-6 weeks where she will be under enormous pressure while feeding her litter of puppies.

-It is recommended to feed your pregnant dog a high-quality diet that has good levels of protein, carbohydrates, fat and an increased level of nutrients including calcium.
-Premium Puppy or Growth diets are the best foods you can feed your pregnant dog, brands such as Hills Puppy and Royal Canin are recommended.
-Homemade diets are not typically recommended as it is difficult to get the correct balance of minerals and vitamins, also the diets are not concentrated and large volumes need to be eaten to provide the high-calorie requirements.
+It is recommended to feed your pregnant dog a high-quality diet that has adequate levels of protein, carbohydrates and fat.
+Premium adult dog food made by Hills or Royal Canin, as an example are ideal.
+There is no need to supplement these diets.
+Homemade diets are not recommended as it is very difficult to attain the correct balance of nutrients, minerals and vitamins needed for pregnancy.
+In addition, these diets are needed to be fed in large volumes in order to provide the high-calorie requirements.

 Vaccination and Parasite Control:

-Maintaining your dog’s vaccination and parasite control is essential during pregnancy.
-Changes in hormone levels during pregnancy cause immature roundworms that are sitting in the tissues of the body to become active and even enter the milk supply, these can infect the puppies when they feed from her.
+Its important to ensure your dog is up to date with her worming and vaccinations before she falls pregnant.
+Check-in with your local Greencross vets to see which products can or cannot be given during pregnancy.
+Sometimes, changes in hormone levels during pregnancy cause immature roundworms that are sitting in the tissues of the body to become active and even enter the milk supply, these can infect the puppies when they feed from her.
 Hookworms can also be transferred through the milk.

-It is important to never stop any of your dog’s healthcare and preventative treatments such as intestinal worming, heartworm prevention or flea control while she is pregnant.
-If you’re not sure if any of the products you are using will harm your pregnant dog check with your local Greencross Vet.
+It is important to seek veterinary advice before starting or stopping any of your dog’s healthcare and preventative treatments such as intestinal worming, heartworm prevention or flea control while she is pregnant.
+If you’re not sure if any of the products you are using will harm your pregnant dog or her puppies, check with your local Greencross Vet.

 A post whelping check is recommended with your veterinarian 24 hours after the birth of the last puppy.
 This allows your vet to thoroughly examine your dog and check for adequate milk production, retained foetuses and asses her body condition.
 At the time of the examination, your vet will also examine the newborn puppies, assesses their body condition and look for any physical abnormalities such as a cleft palate.